imr-framework/mrf/README.md

 ## How to use the package
 #### Generate MRF sequence
-1. Run **Spiral_Design/gen_MRF_sequence_pulseq.m**.
+1. Call **Spiral_Design/gen_MRF_sequence_pulseq.m**.
+The function returns parameters of the sequence.
-2. A MRF sequence based on Jiang's paper [1](https://www.ncbi.nlm.nih.gov/pubmed/25491018) is implemented using Pulseq framework, with flip angles and TR shown below.
+2. A MRF sequence based on Jiang's paper [1](https://www.ncbi.nlm.nih.gov/pubmed/25491018) is implemented using Pulseq framework.
 3. The user should be able play the generated .seq file on a scanner with Pulseq interpreter installed.
 This sequence has been verified on a scanner by the author.

 #### Generate EPG dictionary